BPMN Gateways & Decision Handling

 ---|---|

-1 | pi.fields.summary == 'new Issue' |
+1 | pi.fields.summary == 'New Issue' |

-2 | cur.fields.status.name == 'Reject' |
+2 | cur.fields.status.name == 'Rejected' |

 3 | cur.fields.priority.name == 'Low' |